 Memorable joker, unmemorable jokes

 What Connolly does is take a standard joke and elongate it, stretch it to twenty minutes or more with off-topic references, visual description, a self-deprecating remark or two, recasting bits, carefully timed repetition, a cuss word and banter with the audience.
 The punchline that arrives in due course releases the pent-up laughter.

 Connolly managed by luck, and the right aspiring confederates, plus a pair of outlandish banana shaped boots, to create an eccentric character all his own.
 “Big Banana Feet” which eventually morphed affectionately into “The Big Yin.”

-He lives abroad most of the time but unlike Sean Connery he has never suffered the accusation that he’s a tax exile, yet he is exactly that, a tax exile.
+He lives abroad most of the life, but unlike Sean Connery he has never suffered the accusation that he’s a tax exile, yet he is exactly that, a tax exile.

 The typical born performer